Comparisons12 min read

 Integrations

-Neither VPN integrates in the traditional SaaS sense, but the ecosystem play is worth examining.
-Surfshark's "One" bundle connects with its own antivirus and data breach alert tools — it's a closed ecosystem, but it works.
+Neither VPN integrates in the traditional SaaS sense, but the ecosystem play is worth mentioning.
+Surfshark's "One" bundle connects with its own antivirus and breach alert tools — closed ecosystem, but functional.
 ProtonVPN integrates deeply with the entire Proton suite (Mail, Drive, Calendar, Pass).
-If you're already in that ecosystem, it's genuinely compelling and probably underrated as a selling point.
+And if you're already in that ecosystem?
+It's genuinely compelling and probably underrated in most reviews.

 Both support router-level installation, browser extensions (Chrome, Firefox), and smart DNS for streaming.
-Surfshark also supports Smart DNS on more streaming platforms by default.
+Surfshark has smart DNS support on more streaming platforms by default.

-Winner: Tie (depends entirely on whether you're already in the Proton ecosystem)
+Winner: Tie (depends on whether you're already using Proton)

 Pricing & Value

-This is Surfshark's strongest category, and it's not particularly close.
-At ~$2.19/month on a 2-year plan with unlimited devices, Surfshark offers ridiculous value.
-ProtonVPN's Plus plan at $4.99/month is more than double for comparable features — and you'll need to step up to Proton Unlimited ($7.99/month) to get the full Proton suite.
+This is where Surfshark dominates, and it's not particularly close.
+At ~$2.19/month on a 2-year plan with unlimited devices, Surfshark delivers ridiculous value.
+ProtonVPN's Plus plan at $4.99/month is more than double for comparable features — you'd need to jump to Proton Unlimited ($7.99/month) for the full suite.

 Winner: Surfshark (paid plans); ProtonVPN (free tier)